python/cpython/Doc/library/importlib.rst

       Load the specified module if it is the same as :attr:`name`.

-.. class:: SourcelessFileLoader(fullname, path)
+.. class:: _SourcelessFileLoader(fullname, path)

    A concrete implementation of :class:`importlib.abc.FileLoader` which can import bytecode files (i.e. no source code files exist).

-   Please note that direct use of bytecode files (and thus not source code files) inhibits your modules from being usable by all Python implementations or new versions of Python which change the bytecode format.
+   It is **strongly** suggested you do not rely on this loader (hence the leading underscore of the class).
+Direct use of bytecode files (and thus not source code files) inhibits your modules from being usable by all Python implementations.
+It also runs the risk of your bytecode files not being usable by new versions of Python which change the bytecode format.
+This class is only documented as it is directly used by import and thus can potentially have instances show up as a module's ``__loader__`` attribute.

    .. versionadded:: 3.3